-Masella and his wife, Leslie-Ann, reside in Belchertown with their two sons, T.J. (born July 25, 1996) and Jack (born January 12, 1999).
+Masella resides with his wife, Leslie-Ann.
+The couple has two children, T.J. (born July 25, 1996) and Jack (born January 12, 1999).

 GET YOUR OFFICIAL